 5. ExpressVPN Is FAST!

-I tried out 6 different geographic locations and I did notice a degradation in service the further away I got from my real location.
-Normally, I can hit around 100 Mbps max on my line, which is quite good.
+I tried out 5 different geographic locations and I did notice a degradation in service the further away I got from my real location.
+Under normal circumstances, I’m able to get close to the full 500 Mbps speed advertised by my ISP.

 6. Government-grade Encryption